varugheseben/edurek-data_science/DataScience/Probability/Introduction.md

 3. **Subjective Probability**: Based on personal judgment, experience, or intuition rather than strict math (e.g., a sports analyst saying a team has a 70% chance of winning the championship).

+## Domain where probability is used

+1. **Statistics & Data Science**: Used to infer patterns from data, train machine learning models, and determine if experimental results are statistically significant.

+2. **Finance & Insurance**: Used to calculate risk, price insurance premiums, and manage investment portfolios.

+3. **Weather Forecasting**: Predicting a "60% chance of rain" by analyzing past atmospheric conditions.